DataScientist-GustavoAguiar/How-Did-Netflix-Expand-Its-Catalog-/README.md

 Please send me feedback to help make this code better.

 ## Acknowledgement
-I want to express my gratitude to Udacity professionals (Josh Bernhard and Robert Chang) and respected orientation for their sincere efforts and time.
-Their invaluable advice and feedback helped me finish this project.
+I want to express my gratitude to Josh Bernhard, Robert Chang and the other Udacity reviewers for their genuine efforts and time.
+Their invaluable advice and feedback immensely helped me in completing this project.

 ## License
 This project is under the license [MIT](./LICENSE).